ussserrr/stm32pio/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 Please describe the bug and supplement the additional information:
- - OS and its version
+ - OS, Python and their versions
  - content of the config file `stm32pio.ini`
  - your project folder tree